gladcolor/LLM-Find/README.md

 For more details, please refer to our paper: Ning, Huan, Zhenlong Li, Temitope Akinboyewa, and M. Naser Lessani.
 2024.
 “LLM-Find: An Autonomous GIS Agent Framework for Geospatial Data Retrieval.” arXiv. https://doi.org/10.48550/arXiv.2407.21024.

-Reference: [Autonomous GIS: the next-generation AI-powered GIS](https://www.tandfonline.com/doi/full/10.1080/17538947.2023.2278895).
+Further reading: [Autonomous GIS: the next-generation AI-powered GIS](https://www.tandfonline.com/doi/full/10.1080/17538947.2023.2278895).
 Recommended citation format: Li Z., Ning H., 2023.
 Autonomous GIS: the next-generation AI-powered GIS.
 Interntional Journal of Digital Earth. https://doi.org/10.1080/17538947.2023.2278895.
 GitHub repository: github.com/gladcolor/LLM-Geo

 Note:  LLM-Find is under active development, and the ideas presented in the paper may change due to the rapid development of AI.
 We hope LLM-Find can inspire geospatial community to further investigate on autonomous GIS.